-The Company has not incurred any exploration expenditures during the year ended 2014.
-A detailed schedule of costs, capitalized on the Company's balance sheet by property name, can be referenced in note 8 of the December 31, 2014 unaudited financial statements.
+The Company has not incurred any exploration expenditures during the period ended March 31, 2015, however acquisition costs of \$386,100 were incurred for two additional exploration properties as described below.
+A detailed schedule of costs, capitalized on the Company's balance sheet by property name, can be referenced in note 6 of the March 31, 2015 unaudited financial statements.
 A summary of the exploration progress for current properties of interest is provided below: